dougrathbone/google-photos-backup/docs/project-guide.md

 * **Security:** API credentials (OAuth tokens) must be stored securely (e.g., with restricted file permissions, potentially outside the main config file).
 Avoid logging sensitive information.
 * **Maintainability:** Code should be well-structured, commented where necessary, and follow Node.js best practices.
 * **Testability:** All core logic (configuration, authentication, state management, API interaction, synchronization) should be unit tested using Jest.
 New features or significant refactors must include corresponding unit tests.
 All tests must pass before moving to the next development step.
+* **API Limitations:** Be aware that the Google Photos Library API may have limitations regarding the download of original quality files (especially RAW photos and unmodified videos).
+The application should download the best available version via the API, but it might not always be the true original file uploaded by the user.

 **6. Technology Stack**